marseguram/J296-Final-Project-Mar-Segura/README.md

 <em>Question 2.1: Is the number of programs attended affected by the number of years in prison?</em>

 When sharing my findings with an expert, he suggested the number of program prisoners attended might be affected by the years they spent in prison.
-If that was the case,
+If that was the case, m